AndreaKe/AST24-SQL-dialects-comparison/README.md

 Since the MySQL main test suite is very large, we only included a few extracted test here, which you'll find in `mysql_tests`.
 All of the extracted test cases can be downloaded here: https://polybox.ethz.ch/index.php/s/NELgI95awuaNrTC

 After extracting the test suites a certain DBMS we execute them against the other DBMS using our `run_test.py` script, which is described further down below in this README.
 The script classifies the queries executed into three compatibility cases: SAME, ERROR and DIFFERENT.
 It also collects statistics.
-Summaries, query comparison logs and results of executing the test suite of one specific DBMS's test suite can be found in the corresponding '..._results' folder, i.e. the results of executing the Postgres Test Suite against all DBMS can be found in `postgres_results`.
+Summaries, query comparison logs and results of executing the test suite of Postgres against all DBMS can be found in `postgres_results`.
+The results of MySQL are again available for download, since there too many files: https://polybox.ethz.ch/index.php/s/ZcaKsAbJ6EopJ60.

 ## 1 Requirements